Pikachoo1111/APWorldDatesMatching/README.md

 ## How to Use

 1. Select a historical period from the dropdown menu
+2. **Optional**: Toggle "Hide correct matches" to automatically hide correct answers after each submission
-2. Match dates with their corresponding events by:
+3. Match dates with their corresponding events by:
    - **Desktop**: Drag and drop items between columns
    - **Mobile/Touch**: Tap a date, then tap its matching event
    - **Keyboard**: Use Tab to navigate, Enter/Space to select, Escape to clear
+4. Watch as **animated connection lines** appear between your matched items
-3. Click "Submit Answers" to check your matches
+5. Click "Submit Answers" to check your matches
-4. Review feedback and retry incorrect matches if needed
+6. **Smart Auto-Retry**: If all your matches are correct but some items remain, the game automatically continues
+7. Review feedback with **enhanced visual cues** (red boxes with X marks for incorrect matches)
+8. Retry incorrect matches or continue with remaining items
-5. Celebrate when you get them all right! 🎉
+9. Celebrate when you get them all right! 🎉

 ## Historical Periods Covered